oatley/curses-map-generator/README.md

 # curses-map-generator
 This map generator is quite slow and not optimized.
 Maps larger than 300 may take very long times to create.
+All maps are stored as compressed(gzip) json files.
+All maps are compatible between [maps-rust](https://github.com/oatley/maps-rust), which is a faster version with no loading bars.

 # Warnings
 - Linux Only.
 Python Curses may not be installed by default on windows.